sr-stanley/adds-vm-creation/README.md

 ---

-## This concludes Part 1 - configurations and creation of the Domain Controller Virtual Machine and the Client Virtual Machine.
-In the next part we will install and configure Active Directory in our Domain Controller, add the Client VM to the domain and create and configure users inside of Active Directory for our mock scenario environment.
+## This concludes Part 1 - creation and configuration of the Domain Controller Virtual Machine and the Client Virtual Machine. <br>
+**In the next part we will:**
+- Install and configure Active Directory in our Domain Controller.
+- Add the Client VM to the domain.
+- Create and configure users inside of Active Directory for our mock scenario environment.